Is It Illegal To Have Your Feet on the Dashboard in Texas?

 • Refusing reasonable safety equipment: declining a child seat or booster when one was available and required.

-The way how fault is determined in a car accident plays out for passengers is identical to drivers: insurance investigators, accident reconstruction, medical records, and witness statements all feed into the percentage.
+The way fault is determined in a car accident plays out for passengers is identical to drivers: insurance investigators, accident reconstruction, medical records, and witness statements all feed into the percentage.

 A passenger fault finding rarely starts above 30%, but it climbs fast when multiple factors stack.
 Two factors at once can push a claim into the 51% bar that wipes out compensation entirely.